gynaa78/Brexit-Data_Analytics_Final_Project/README.md

 ABOUT ME : I have worked in varied job roles such as a research assistant, a media and digital contents manager that involved the management and/or analysis of data.
 I have found the collection of data, and analysing them to draw meaningful and informative conclusions fulfilling.
 I wish to now work in a data analyst or data engineer role to enable me make informed data analysis, predictions and presentations to assist organisations to embark on successful ventures and solve rising issues.

+ABOUT THIS PROJECT:

 A referendum was held on the 23 June 2016 to decide whether the United Kingdom should remain a member of the European Union or leave.
-This project looks into Brexit to analyse findings  using EXCEL, Tableau, PowerBI, SQL, & Python  to draw meaningful conclusions from related databases as appended.
+This project looks into Brexit to analyse findings  using EXCEL, Tableau, PowerBI, & MySQL to draw meaningful conclusions from related databases as appended.

 BELOW ARE EXCERPTS FROM THE CONTENTS OF THIS REPOSITORY.

+EXCEL :  The uploaded EXCEL file is named as referendum analysis for Final Data Project.xls

-EXCEL : The dataset constituted two tables  - Referendum and Census.
+The dataset constituted two tables  - Referendum and Census.

-The analysis shown below can be found below the referendum Excel sheet as attached in this repository.
+The analysis shown below can be found at the end of the file as attached in this repository.

-To analyse the excel data, aside using the Sum, AVG, MIN and MAX formulas, I used statistical formulas like:
+To analyse the excel data, aside using the Sum, AVG, MIN and MAX formulas, I used statistical formulas like INDEX MATCH, IF and COUNTIF as shown below:

  =INDEX(E2:E383, MATCH(MAX(I2:I383),I2:I383,0)) to look for the area with maximum percent turnout which happened to be Gibraltar

 Using =INDEX(E2:E383, MATCH(MIN(I2:I383),I2:I383,0)) to look for the area with minimum percent turnout revealed it was  Glasgow City.

 I also used the IF formula below to create a new column - COLUMN V, to show whether an area voted REMAIN or LEAVE :

 =IF(T2 >S2, "Leave", "Remain")

 To count the number of areas that voted leave, I used the COUNTIF formula: =COUNTIF(V2:V383,"Leave"), which gave the answer 263